Transmisogyny

 Violence

-Violence against transgender woman is, unfortunately, not uncommon.
+Violence against transgender women is, unfortunately, not uncommon.

 It is oftentimes justified as though violence against transgender women somehow inherently protects cisgender women; instead of also justifying violence against any cisgender women who dare to look masculine in some capacity.